geosoft1/tools/HOWTO.md

 Remember that sometime key deploy can be very slow during Github mentenance.
 Just be patience or reinstall later.

-**Classroom mode**

-        ./Install.sh -c

-This option activate classroom mode.
-Can be combined with `` -g ``.
-No settings are preserved after closing LiteIDE.

 **System only** (1.0.4.5+)

         ./Install.sh -s